-Idah Sendagala will spend her fellowship at the University of Oklahoma Health Sciences Center.
+Idah Sendagala spent her fellowship at the University of Oklahoma Health Sciences Center.

 Idah Sendagala holds a Bachelors Degree in Adult and Community Education and a postgraduate degree in Physiotherapy.
 She lives in Kampala, Uganda and has professional experience in both physiotherapy and lecturing at the university level.
 At present, she works at the Nerves and Bones Rehabilitation Center as a consultant physiotherapist.
 In this role, she advises on the quality of the services that are offered to clients, takes part in the recruitment of medical staff and ensures standardization across rehabilitation services.